 To remove extra paragraph marks

 Choose “Replace” from the Editing group in the Home tab; click on More.
+See Figure 13.

-Place the cursor in the “Find what:” field and insert two Paragraph Marks from the Special pulldown menu ( “Paragraph Mark” twice).
+Place the cursor in the “Find what:” field and insert two Paragraph Marks from the Special pulldown menu (add “Paragraph Mark” twice).

 Place the cursor in the “Replace with:” field and insert one Paragraph Mark.
 Click on “Find Next”

 Click on “Replace” or “Find Next.”
-(Note: the underlined character in these commands “r” or “f” while in the Replace mode.
+(Note: the underlined character in these commands allow you to press “r” or “f” while in the Replace mode to quickly make changes or skip to the next instance.)